h2non/nar/README.md

 Yes.
 At least by the moment is still required

-In a future version `0.2` there is a planned provide support for creating a pure binary-like executable archive without depending of `nar` package to extract or run the application, so you will beable to run it like:
+In a future version is a planned provide support for creating a binary-like executable archive without no dependency to any type of package or node.js binary to extract or run the application, so you will beable to run it like:

 ```bash
 $ ./app-0.1.0.nar.run
 ```

+In other words, it will be fully independent and self-contained

 ##### When will be used embedbed node binary in the archive?